JelleKUL/SessionAlignment/README.md

 ### Feature check

-all the imaegs are compared against eachother using Image features (currently ORB).
+all the images are compared against eachother using Image features (currently ORB).
 Images that have enough matches will used for the next step

 ### Creating the transformation matrix